emanc13/Concentration-Memory-Game/README.md

 # Concentration-Memory-Game
 Don't forget the numbers location!
+All generations are random.